 We currently utilize four online sales formats: online shopping mall, flash sales, auction and overseas direct sales.
 We primarily offer new products through our online shopping mall, flash sales and overseas directed sales formats.
 For our auction sales format, we offer a mix of new and used products.
-We generated 48.5%, 36.2% and 62.4% of our total net GMV through our online platform in 2012, 2013 and 2014, respectively.
+We generated 59.6%, 43.1%, 62.6% and 73.8% of our total GMV through our online platform in 2012, 2013, 2014 and the first half of 2015, respectively.
 We currently generate a majority of our revenues from our online shopping mall, because our other three online sales formats were recently launched in 2014 and have relatively short operating history.
+The number of active customers increased from approximately 37 thousand in 2012 to approximately 56 thousand in 2013 and further to approximately 126 thousand in 2014.
+Between the first half of 2014 and the first half of 2015, the number of active customers increased from approximately 29 thousand to 91 thousand.
+We define the number of active customers for a specified period as the number of customer that placed at least one order with us during such period.
+The total number of accumulated registered users on our online platform reached approximately 5.2 million as of June 30, 2015.